yourid1997/yourid1997.github.io/index.md

 I really enjoyed to dive into the data and learn more ways to clean and prepare data for analysis. <br>
 Furthermore, I enjoyed to improve my programming skills in Python. <br>
 Lastly, I really enjoyed to learn about data visualisation packages 'Seaborn' and 'Plotly'. <br>
----

 ### Msc.
 Data Science & Marketing Analytics projects
-You can click-through the blue links to see the project's presentation.
 <br>
 - [Master thesis text analytics](/pdf/presentation thesis defense.pdf) <br>
 Thesis Subject: Text analytics on google Chromecast product reviews. <br>